IntelRealSense/librealsense/readme.md

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 This project is separate from the production software stack available in the [Intel® RealSense™ SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that this library only encompasses camera capture functionality without additional computer vision algorithms.

 The Intel® RealSense™ Cross Platform API is experimental and not an official Intel product.
 It is subject to incompatible API changes in future updates.
-Breaking API changes are noted through release numbers with [semver](http://semver.org/).

 The project requires two external dependencies, GLFW3 (all platforms) and libusb-1.0 (Mac/Linux).
 These dependencies should be gathered through manual steps that are enumerated as part of this readme file (i.e. these packages must be installed with apt-get on Linux and Homebrew on OSX).
 GLFW is not required for the core library and is only used for examples.